christianrockconcert3.jpeg

 a popular music scholar and ethnomusicologist who researches and teaches courses about religious music, music industries, and popular music.
 I am an Associate Professor of Music at Northeastern University in Boston, Massachusetts.

 As Associate Professor of Music at Northeastern University, I teach ethnomusicology, music industry, and popular music courses for undergraduate music majors and minors, non-majors, and professional masters students.
 I also lead independent studies and advise undergraduate honors projects.
-My research and teaching emphases include, among other topics, categories of mainstream and underground musics; ethnographic research methods; histories of the recording industries; music festivals; nostalgia, collecting, and consumption; the organizational practices and hierarchies of music industry institutions; and the political economies of evangelical Christian congregational musics.
+My research and teaching emphases include, among other topics, categories of mainstream and underground musics; DIY music scenes and communities; ethnographic research methods; histories of the recording industries; music festivals; nostalgia, collecting, and consumption; the organizational practices and hierarchies of music industry institutions; and the political economies of evangelical Christian congregational musics.
 I hold a Ph.D. in ethnomusicology from the University of Chicago (2012).
 Prior to coming to Northeastern, I taught at the University of Chicago and DePaul University.

 I have been an active performer of Javanese gamelan since 2006.
 In Chicago I performed with the ensemble Friends of the Gamelan, where I also served on the board of directors and as the education coordinator.
 I co-launched a Javanese gamelan program at Chicago’s Old Town School of Folk Music.
 In the Boston area, I perform with Gamelan Laras Tentrem (formerly Boston Village Gamelan) and serve on its board of directors.
-A longtime volunteer DJ and administrator for college and community radio stations, I helped launch the Chicago Independent Radio Project and served on its board of directors until 2013, having previously volunteered for WLVR, WHPK, and WLUW; currently, I serve on an advisory committee for WRBB, Northeastern’s student-run radio station.
+A longtime volunteer DJ and administrator for college and community radio stations, I helped launch the Chicago Independent Radio Project and served on its board of directors until 2013, having previously volunteered for WLVR, WHPK, and WLUW; in Boston, for several years I served on an advisory committee for WRBB, Northeastern’s student-run radio station.
 I originally trained as a jazz saxophonist and also play guitar.

 View more at Northeastern.edu >>